vyfor/cord.nvim/.github/wiki/Extensions.md

     -  Defaults to showing errors.

 - **`override`**:
-    - `true` (default):  The plugin will automatically override the `text.viewing`, `text.editing`, and `text.workspace` options to display diagnostics information.
+    - `true` (default):  The extension will automatically override the `text.viewing`, `text.editing`, and `text.workspace` options to display diagnostics information.
 Recommended for seamless integration.
-    - `false`: The plugin will *not* override text options.
-You'll need to manually use the plugin's variables in your `text` configuration to display diagnostics (see "Usage Example" below).
+    - `false`: The extension will *not* override text options.
+You'll need to manually use the extension's variables in your `text` configuration to display diagnostics (see "Usage Example" below).

 **Variables Added:**

 - **`diagnostic`**: A table containing the scoped diagnostics data (useful for advanced customization).
-- **`diagnostics`**: A function that returns the number of diagnostics in the current scope (buffer or workspace), based on the plugin's configuration.
+- **`diagnostics`**: A function that returns the number of diagnostics in the current scope (buffer or workspace), based on the extension's configuration.

 **Usage Example (`override = false`):**